savoirtech/apache-cxf-soap-performance/README.md

 On each host we will open a terminal to the CXF distribution samples folder.

+We’ll ensure we have JAVA_HOME and MAVEN_HOME environment variables set.

+For our first run we’ll use Adoptium Eclipse Temurin 17 LTS as Client and Server side JVM.

 ``` bash
 $ cd samples
 $ mvn clean install